pavelkryukov/AoAoAoTT/readme.md

 ### Only [trivially copyable](https://en.cppreference.com/w/cpp/named_req/TriviallyCopyable) types are supported

 That has a reason: how would you _adjust_ copy methods, move methods, or destructors if the fields are distributed all around the memory?

+### Vectors have to be sized once

+If SoA data structure is resized, its data must be moved in a very non-trivial manner.
+Instead of having the unexpected side-effect, we forbid resize of vectors which already contain allocated memory.

 ### No in-place methods